 Students will pursue these and other questions by engaging key works within the subfields of Black Feminism, Black History, Black Queer Theory, Critical Race Theory, Critical Educational Studies, Performance Studies, Political Economy, and Political Philosophy.
 The program's objective is to provide students with the broad foundational knowledge necessary to pursue an academic career or to conduct scholarly research in African and African Diaspora Studies (also known as African, Black, African and African American, African and/or Black Diaspora Studies) or related fields.

 The AADS graduate program includes a Master of Arts (M.A.) degree and a Doctor of Philosophy (Ph.D.) degree.
-M.A. students are required to complete a minimum of 33 hours and Ph.D. students must a complete a minimum of 60 hours.
-The Ph.D. includes a Master of Arts that is awarded as a bridge to the terminal degree.
-Coursework completed towards the Master's degree in AADS at UT may count toward the Ph.D. hour requirement.
-Students entering the doctoral program with a relevant Master's degree from another university may transfer up to 6 hours of coursework.
+Currently, the Ph.D. is the only terminal degree in the AADS program and requires a master’s degree for admission.
+The Ph.D. includes a Master of Arts that is awarded as a bridge to the terminal degree for students entering the program on the bachelor’s level.
+Coursework completed towards the master's degree in AADS at UT may count toward the Ph.D. course requirement.
+Students entering the doctoral program with a relevant master's degree from another university may transfer up to 6 hours of coursework.